ljunggren/boozang-docs/README.md

 ![darts-2966934_1280](images/darts-2966934_1280.jpg)

+Being able to identify html elements in your application is central to test automation.
+Boozang has a unique approach to this, so it's worth spending some time learning about it.
+Normally, the record function takes care of capturing elements very well, but the unique Boozang selection policy enables us to do very powerful data-driven development, where dynamical data can be used as selectors.

 ### Selecting the element

 Boozang uses custom element selectors based on what a user will see rather than classes, ids or other attributes.
 This means that to use class or id, this usually needs to be explicitly defined.
 By avoiding using classes and ids as primary identifiers, Boozang tests become very stable to code changes and can automate applications with dynamic ids and classes freely.